About Energy, Environmental & Chemical Engineering

 E44 EECE 510 Advanced Topics in Aerosol Science & Engineering

 This course will be focused on the discussion of advanced topics in aerosol science and engineering and their applications in a variety of fields, including materials science, chemical engineering, mechanical engineering, and environmental engineering.
-Prerequisite: EECE 504.
+Prerequisite: EECE 504 or permission of instructor

 Credit 3 units.
 EN: BME T, TU